TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 The option to use the combined modifier bit instead of a modifier byte, is used in the top row Cut-Copy-Paste keys, and also for some of the pre-programmed examples for the M1-M12 keys.

-Macros sent to the PC from the built-in keyboard will be saved to file KeyBrdMacroX X=1-12, and if selected, assigned to key [MX].
+Macros sent to the PC from the built-in keyboard will be saved to file MacroX X=1-99, and if selected, assigned to key [MX].
 Press [Up] after sending the macros to the PC to assign them to [MX]key.

+To set it up at first (all red SD SrcNum DstNum) goto page 4 and press [Src] once then [Dst] - SD will now show MM 01 01 i.e. the source and destination is M1 and M1.

+Example 1: Set up MM 01 01 as SD SrcNum DestNum - during same session press [CTR][SHF][Esc][EXE][UP] - save to M01
+           Can check in Terminal File list has Macro01 4bytes MtrData1 4bytes (only autosave for 01)
+           Press [M1] and TaskMan opens
+Example 2: Set up MM 01 02 - press [GUI][r][EXE][Up] - save to M02 - filelist only has Macro02 3bytes
+           Must therefore copy it to M02
+           Set up AM 02 02 - then *cm* [EXE] - file list has MtrData2 4 (added 0x00) press [M2] open run window
+Example 3: Set up AS 02 01 - then *cm* [EXE] - file list has StrData1 4 press [S1] open run command window
+Example 4: Set up AS 01 02 - then *cm* [EXE] - file list has StrData2 5 press [S2] open TaskMan
-Chaining macros are planned.
+Chaining macros are planned for the future.

-F1-F12 keys are sent as keycodes (simultaneous) and not keypress types - to send [F3] open the macro keyboard then press [NXT]3x[1F3]3x[ADD][EXE].
-Press [Up] to assign it to key [M2].
-Once assigned it will survive a reboot.
+F1-F24 keys are all one key [Fnn] and are sent as keycodes (simultaneous) and not keypress types - to send [F3] open the macro keyboard then press [NXT]3x[Fnn]3x[ADD][EXE].
+Press [Up] to assign it to a key [M2].

 The Keyboard has a Direct (to PC) Mode - use the Yellow Options Pad on the bottom right, to switch Direct Mode On/Off.
 A Blue "D" indicator will show if its is on.
 Any character selected (shows in status bar), will be sent to the PC by